SystemsApproach/tcpcc/avoidance.rst

 amount of buffering on the path was relatively low.
-As several implementations of BBR are now being tried in different environments, including within Google's internal backbone and in the broader Internet, experience is being gather to further refine the design.
+As several implementations of BBR are now being tried in different environments, including within Google's internal backbone and in the broader Internet, experience is being gathered to further refine the design.
 The IETF's Congestion Control Working Group is hosting discussions on the ongoing design and experimentation.